- Increase investment in anti-racism and diversity education through internal lectures and training workshops

 - Include anti-discrimination statements in our contracts with clients and service providers as appropriate.

-- Revisit our diversity and inclusion policies and performance review practices.
+- Regularly revisit our diversity and inclusion policies and performance review practices.

 It is with immediacy and humility that we are taking these actions to amplify our efforts in the name of anti-racism.
 We are continually striving to create a firm that exemplifies fairness and equity in all that we do.
 As a firm and as individuals, we are committed to choosing social justice each and every day.